IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 3. Name your app and then click **FINISH**.
 The name is a unique URL where you access your app.

 After a moment, the app starts.
-The app's Dashboard  opens and displays the start coding page.
+The app's Dashboard opens.
 You can see the app running by clicking **Overview** in the left navigation bar.

 <!--![Bluemix Application tile](/tutorials/jazzeditor/images/bm-app-panel_NEW.png)
 Now that your app is running, you can see and modify the code by using DevOps Services.-->